 Currency revaluation issue

-All in all, the demand by the world on China to pursue exchange rate policies to correct the imbalance in trade may not suffice because of these factors and secondly China would want to maintain its position in the world economy.
-Nevertheless, on a positive note, the growth of China is good for the world.
-Like a German analyst recently said, growth in China is good for the other economies of the world as the country’s demand for capital goods such as machinery, raw materials, oil and high-value products used in its industrial sector also stimulates exports from other countries such as Germany and United States.
+All in all, the demand by the World on China to pursue exchange rate policies to correct the imbalance in trade may not suffice because of these factors and secondly China would want to maintain its position in the world economy.
+Nevertheless, on a positive note, the growth of China is good for the World.
+Like a German analyst recently said, growth in China is good for the other economies of the World as the country’s demand for capital goods such as machinery, raw materials, oil, and high-value products used in its industrial sector also stimulates exports from other countries such as Germany and the United States.
 However, what remains to be known is whether future policies will seek to monopolize the world economy by promoting vertical integration in the Chinese industrial sector.
-An action plan for vertical integration will ultimately reduce the importation of heavy duty or high valued products by firms in China.
+An action plan for vertical integration will ultimately reduce the importation of or high valued products by firms in China.